 If the wet film thickness of a 50% solids coating is 10 mils, then the dry film thickness of the coating after is has cured will be approximately 5 mils.
 Half of the coating actually evaporates (as solvents or water) while it cures, thus reducing the thickness of the coating.

-For coatings less than 100% solids, the percentage of weight (not volume) is generally what will determine the dry film thickness.
+For coatings less than 100% solids, the percentage of solids by volume (not weight) is generally what will determine the dry film thickness.

 Volatile Organic Content – VOC’s are Volatile Organic Compounds in the solvent of a product that are released into the air as the coating, sealer, or paint dries.
 They are expressed in grams per liter (g/l).